besok/db-data-generator/readme.md

 ### Introduction:
-Database data generator.It based on Spring Data Repository.
+Database data generator based on Spring Data Repository.
+This tool can be used in your spring data project for generating some data.

+### Requirements
+* spring data module
+* spring data repos
+* jpa entities

 ### Work stages:
-* Scan all JpaRepository beans.
-Get Entity classes.
+* Find all JpaRepository beans through @EnableJpaRepositories, @EntityScan.Get entity classes.
-* Store meta data from @Table, @ManyToMany,@OneToMany,@OneToOne,@ManyToOne and etc .
+* Store metadata from @Table, @ManyToMany,@OneToMany,@OneToOne,@ManyToOne and etc .
-* Traversal all entities and construct relations(dependents and neighbours).
+* Traversal all entities and construct relations(dependents and neighbours) each other.
-* Generate plain instances without dependencies.
+* Generate plain instances for entities without dependencies.
 * Generate parent instances having @OneToOne(optional=true),@OneToMany and etc
 * Generate child instances having parent object as dependency(usual haves a column with parent id)
     * Put generated objects to cache if the cache is empty.
-* Generate neighbour relations based on cache.
-It's a ManyToMany link.
+* Generate neighbour relations(ManyToMany link).

 ### Properties:
 * set default jpa properties - @EnableJpaRepositories, @EntityScan and etc
 * should set **@EnableDatabaseDataGenerator**
-* for Tables with One To One relations should field optional=true to be exist for one of that tables
+* for Tables with @OneToOne relations should field optional=true to be exist for one of that tables
-* add gradle dependency
+* add gradle dependency from your local repo :)
 ```
 compile group: 'ru.gpb.als.source.generator', name: 'db-data-generator', version: '0.1'
 ```